DRAJ6/Airflow_Github/README.md

 - Password: Input the password or access token for authentication.

 Save the Connection: If the connection test is successful, click the "Save" button to save the connection.

-#### Define GitHub Token:

-Set your GitHub token ('token') for authentication.
-Make sure it has the necessary permissions to interact with the repository.
 #### Define Default Arguments:

 Define default arguments for the DAG, including the owner, start date, and the number of retries in case of task failure.